*Introduction to Digital Badging

 Digital Badging is a quick and convenient way to acquire new skills and show evidence of the training received.
 Digital Badging is designed to be delivered in short, manageable chunks of time (1-3 hours).
 Therefore, it is tightly focused on specific skills.
 Because the whole process is digital, one can learn at her own pace and on her own schedule which is a major advantage in our over-scheduled world!
 Our digital badges are achieved by watching an asynchronous instructional video, practicing the skill, submitting some evidence of the ability to use the skill, and then completing a short reflective piece.

-heather-holden About 1 year ago
+heather-holden Over 1 year ago

 Melissa Berry